 Specs Of The Spray

 Most personal pepper sprays are 4 ½ inches tall and about a ½ inch wide with a button or trigger to release the spray.
 Almost all sprays have at least one safety feature to help prevent accidental discharge.
-Depending on the size the canister, pepper sprays will hold anywhere from a ¼ ounce up to a whopping 9.2 ounces for bear spray or a 16-ounce pistol grip fogger for crowd control.
+Depending on the size of the canister, pepper sprays will hold anywhere from a ¼ ounce up to a whopping 9.2 ounces for bear spray or a 16-ounce pistol grip fogger for crowd control.
 In the cable TV show “Dog The Bounty Hunter”, the hero and his crew use this 16-ounce pistol grip spray partially for intimidation purposes.
-Since most pepper sprays are used by women for their self-defense, a great number of them come with more accessible and easier to find keychain attachments which makes them much in those deep purses women carry.
+Since most pepper sprays are used by women for their self-defense, a great number of them come with more accessible and easier-to-find keychain attachments which makes them much in those deep purses women carry.
 Almost all pepper sprays have an expiration date stamped on the bottom of the canister-usually as much as 3 to 4 years.
-Pepper sprays have ranges that go from 6 feet up to as much as 35 feet for some bear sprays depending on the manufacturer, the propellant used and the size of the canister.
+Pepper sprays have ranges that go from 6 feet up to as much as 35 feet for some bear sprays depending on the manufacturer, the propellant used, and the size of the canister.

 Can You Fly With Pepper Spray?